 Diagnosis is also made by ruling out other diseases since the only way to definitively diagnose this disease is by examining the brain or spinal cord tissue under a microscope.
 However, that's rarely done given the danger of removing a small sample of brain tissue.

 If your dog has been diagnosed with GME, consider visiting a veterinary neurologist.
 These specialists have considerable experience with the disorder and may be able to offer more options than a typical veterinarian.
-In addition, they may be able to determine whether a misdiagnosis has occurred (there is no definitive medical test for GME).
+In addition, they may be able to determine whether a misdiagnosis has occurred, as there is no definitive medical test for GME.

 Often, immediate hospitalization and intensive care are necessary for dogs with severe forms of GME and IV fluid is begun to counteract the body fluid deficits.
 Long-term steroid therapy with corticosteroids may help alleviate the symptoms over time.
 If the disease is localized, radiation therapy may be an option as determined by your vet.
 Ongoing treatment is also aimed at supportive care including control of seizures and nutritional support.